slo-cep/spectre_v1.0/README.md

 # spectre_v1.0
 About:
 SPECTRE project is a complex event processing framework that uses the speculation to process dependent widnows of events.
-For detailed information, see our paper http://2017.middleware-conference.org/accepted.html .
+For detail description, see our paper http://2017.middleware-conference.org/accepted.html .

 Dependencies (Linux):
 1- Install Boost C++ Library (not needed if you want to use only execuatble!)